 Sina says: ‘I am endlessly fascinated by the role of public opinion in producing social and political change, especially the structural and process factors that either help or hinder that impact.
 I firmly believe that public opinion is an under-appreciated but critical factor in how governance works.
 I look forward to exploring these and similar issues with you all.’

-- Quote of the Week: Angela Merkel
+- Quote of the Week: Ray Kurzweil

 - Quote of the Week: Janan Ganesh

 - Strategic communication and the global 'market for allegiances'

 - Quote of the Week: Francis Ford Coppola

 - "Journalism and PR: News Media and Public Relations in the Digital Age"

 - Quote of the Week: Cass R. Sunstein

 - Who Decides What is Acceptable Speech in the Global Public Sphere?